N3RDIUM/Archer/readme.md

 # Archer

 ![Archer Logo](ArcherLogo.png)
-A rusty ray tracing engine being built to run with a decent frame rate even on CPU, allowing for realtime raytracing applications without GPUs.
+Just another rusty ray tracing engine.
+Hobby project, if you will.
 Every line of code is written with extensibility, hackability and the project's future in mind.
 Currently, the project is undergoing a major rewrite, this time from scratch.

-__Currently working on:__ The bit where the actual ray tracing happens
+__Currently working on:__ Learning about GPU compute, will have a basic sphere scene up and running soon

 - [ ] Basic Sphere [Devlog 1]
 - [ ] Multiple Reflections + BVH [Devlog 2]